 DG MOVE, DG MARE and Others

 The Directorate-General for Mobility and Transport (DG MOVE) is responsible for the development and implementation of EU transport policies.
-Its mission is to ensure that transport policies are designed for the benefit of all sectors of the society.
+Its mission is to ensure that transport policies are designed for the benefit of all sectors of society.
 DG MOVE carries out these tasks using legislative proposals and programme management, including the financing of projects.

 The Directorate-General for Maritime Affairs and Fisheries (DG MARE) delivers the EC’s political priorities in the areas of fisheries and maritime law and affairs.
 The mission of DG MARE is to develop the potential of the European maritime economy and to secure sustainable fisheries, a stable supply of seafood, healthy seas and prosperous coastal communities [...]
-This involves formulating, developing and implementing the Common
+This involves formulating, developing and implementing the Common Fisheries Policy and the Integrated Maritime Policy.

-EUMETSAT also routinely monitors the policies issued by other Directorates-General to assess the extent to which EUMETSAT satellite, data and products could contribute to the implementation of these policies.
+EUMETSAT also routinely monitors the policies issued by other Directorates-General to assess the extent to which EUMETSAT satellite data and products could contribute to the implementation of these policies.
 EUMETSAT regularly participates in consultation processes initiated by the EC in areas relevant to EUMETSAT’s mandate.